Privacy by default

 Challenges and advantages

-Implementing privacy by default can initially pose challenges for companies: 1.
-Technical complexity: Existing systems may need to be fundamentally revised.
+1. technical complexity: Existing systems may need to be fundamentally revised.

-2. Rethinking business models: Some data-driven business models may need to be adapted.
+2. rethinking business models: Some data-driven business models may need to be adapted.

-4. Continuous adaptation: Privacy by default requires constant review and adaptation to new technological developments and legal requirements.
-Despite these challenges, privacy by default also offers significant benefits: 1.
-Legal certainty: By complying with GDPR requirements, legal risks can be minimized.
+4. continuous adaptation: Privacy by default requires constant review and adaptation to new technological developments and legal requirements.

 2. Building trust: Customers appreciate companies that proactively prioritize the protection of their data.